The Extraordinary Way She Moves

 “darkness is not the mere absence of light;there is something positive about it […]darkness is filled, it touches the individualdirectly, envelops him, penetrates him,and even passes through him.”

-The Extraordinary Way She Moves is the continuation of the research project THING, a collaboration of William Collins and Lisa Vereertbrugghen from 2016.
-In THING they researched object, subject and their fluidity, using industrial plastic and a bomber jacket (cf video below).
+The Extraordinary Way She Moves is the continuation of the research project THING, a collaboration with William Collins from 2016.

-The Extraordinary Way She Moves takes this research one step further and turns the human body invisible.
-In this choreographic installation a human body moves a massive amount of industrial black plastic from underneath.
+In The Extraordinary Way She Moves a human body moves a massive amount of industrial black plastic from underneath.
 Both performers interact and affect one another in a continuously transforming alliance.
 The viewer is invited to perceive not one sculptural image, but process and duration.
 A large field of black plastic becomes a shifting landscape.

 Evolving around body, nature and object, the work turns each element into a fluid category and questions the relationship between human and non-human, animate and inanimate, nature and Nature.